Isha28/Isha28.github.io/README.md

  <li>Nw : Total number of words in the reference in case of WER</li>
 </ul>

 <p align="justify">We have considered a dataset of 200 images containing English letters in .jpg format with their equivalent text saved in .txt files to evaluate our solution.
 The dataset also contains difficult images, like images with high noise or blurriness.
 As we evaluated our solution over the dataset, we obtained a Normalized Character Error Rate score of 6.58% and Word Error Rate score of 18.91%.
-Our solution achieved an <strong>accuracy</strong> of around <strong>88.33%</strong> in terms of character recognition rate over the testing dataset.</p>
+Our solution achieved an <strong>accuracy</strong> of around <strong>88.33%</strong> in terms of character recognition rate over the testing dataset.
+With our sample input data, we found that our image pre-processing techniques takes less time than OCR or TTS</p>

 <p align="justify">We have evaluated our text to speech solution.
 As we saw earlier in the results section the TTS was fairly accurate in reading the text.
 However, there were some discrepancies in the audio files.
 After some more testing we found that these audio files could be fixed simply by adding a period at the end of the sentence. <br>Here is the adjusted audio file for the food allergy text:<br>
      <audio controls>